 People turn to non-medicinal pain relief for many reasons.
 It could be due to medication allergies or interactions, fewer side effects, or it could just be a lifestyle choice.
 Either way, whether these treatments are used on their own or alongside medication, there is evidence to show that they help patients suffering with pain.

 Below are some common Non Medical Pain Relief medicines.
 Please note, this is not an exhaustive list and other non-medical methods may be more suitable.
 If you would like to learn more about these options, then please click here.
 Before receiving medication you must answer a number of questions to asses your suitability.
 All questions are reviewed by a GMC registered doctor before a final decision is made.
 All medication is dispensed via a full regulated and registered UK pharmacy.
+All medication is dispensed via a full regulated and registered UK pharmacy.
+All prices displayed on our site include the price of the medication and our doctors consultation fee.

 Our Health Care Team